garden-of-delete/airbyte-topiary/README.md

 Airbyte tentacle supports a number of workflows designed to make managing Airbyte deployments at scale easier.
 Tentacle uses the .yml or .yaml

 ### The Sync Workflows
-All the sync workflows described below are accessed through the **sync** master mode.
+All the sync workflows described below are accessed through the **sync** master mode like so:

+`python tentacle.py sync`

 In all cases, a configuration origin, which follows the `sync` command, and a `--target` are required.

+Tentacle will use the .yaml or .yml file extensions following the `source` and `--target` arguments to choose the right sync workflow.

 These optional arguments can be used in combination to define what to apply the sync operation to:
 - `--sources`